OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 - With SSD1306 32x128
 - With SSD1306 64x128
 - With Nokia5110
-- With Head-Up-Display (5" or 7")
-- With USB GPS
 - With UART GPS
 - Push Buttons and Switches